espenfjo/FjoSpidie/lib/browsermob/README.md

   - captureBinaryContent - Boolean, capture binary content
  - PUT /proxy/[port]/har/pageRef - starts a new page on the existing HAR.
 Supports the following parameters:
   - pageRef - the string name of the first page ref that should be used in the HAR.
 Defaults to "Page N" where N is the next page number.
- - PUT /proxy/[port]/har/pageRef - creates a new HAR attached to the proxy and returns the HAR content if there was a previous HAR
  - DELETE /proxy/[port] - shuts down the proxy and closes the port
  - GET /proxy/[port]/har - returns the JSON/HAR content representing all the HTTP traffic passed through the proxy
  - PUT /proxy/[port]/whitelist - Sets a list of URL patterns to whitelist.
 Takes the following parameters:
   - regex - a comma separated list of regular expressions
   - status - the HTTP status code to return for URLs that do not match the whitelist
+ - DELETE /proxy/[port]/whitelist - Clears all URL patterns from the whitelist
  - PUT /proxy/[port]/blacklist - Set a URL to blacklist.
 Takes the following parameters:
   - regex - the blacklist regular expression
   - status - the HTTP status code to return for URLs that are blacklisted
+ - DELETE /proxy/[port]/blacklist - Clears all URL patterns from the blacklist
  - PUT /proxy/[port]/limit - Limit the bandwidth through the proxy.
 Takes the following parameters:
   - downstreamKbps - Sets the downstream kbps
   - upstreamKbps - Sets the upstream kbps